redox-os/website/content/news/this-month-251130.md

 The Rust upstream migrated the i686 targets to i586.

+## Self Build Tooling Bootstraping

+Jeremy Soller and Wildan Mubarok started to migrate the build configuration of recipes to use build tools in recipes, it will allow the following benefits:

+- Simplify the Redox build system as applications, libraries, and build tools use the same build environment and packaging system
+- Big reduction of build system dependency installation time and maintenance cost as contributors will only install the build tools from the recipes that they are using and we don't need to search equivalent package for multiple Unix-like system as new build tools are added
+- Allow the future implementation of [full source bootstraping](https://en.wikipedia.org/wiki/Bootstrapable_builds) to avoid compilation backdoors, like [Guix](https://guix.gnu.org/)

 ## Build System Submodule Removal

 Jeremy Soller moved the submodules to the build system repository to allow faster development and testing, who didn't updated the build system yet should backup your changes and run the `make distclean pull container_clean all` command or download a new build system copy and build from scratch.